 An employee handbook should come from your company's values, be easy to read regardless of language proficiency, have an index listing every page to be used as a reference source, and be accessible to the employee via an electronic form if they wish.

 Think of the employee handbook as an insurance plan.
-It's not compulsory, but you'll need it when things happen.
+It's not compulsory, but you'll need it when unfortunate accidents happen.